isabella232/experience-manager-headless-adaptive-forms.en/help/getting-started.md

 * Prefill your form
 * Embed your form to a webpage

-You will also build an understand of architecture, available artifacts, and JSON schema of Headless Adaptive Forms.
+You will also build an understand of architecture, available artifacts, and JSON structure of Headless Adaptive Forms.

 **The journey starts with learning the use case**: